-Instructor Richard McCuistian is an ASE Master Technician with nine certifications and more than 25 years of experience in the field of automotive repair.
+Instructor Richard McCuistian is an ASE Master Technician with eleven ASE certifications and more than 25 years of experience in the field of automotive repair.
+He also writes for nationally published trade magazines.

 Yesterday's automobiles were simple and fun.
 Backyard muscle car mechanics were plentiful back then, but really well-trained professional technicians with the skills to straighten out those really tough problems have always been scarce.